 Millions of teenagers are ignorant of birth control and safer sexual practices, but they’re not alone in their ignorance.
 Pregnancy may be a simple biological fact, but in many – and disparate – parts of the world, the experience is often so shrouded in misinformation and frustrated by mistreatment that its outcomes can be life-destroying, even for adults.

-In El Salvador, for example, In Nigeria, In the US, And in countries where abortion is legally restricted or heavily stigmatised, unsafe attempts to terminate unwanted pregnancies routinely lead to disability or death of the mother.
+In El Salvador, for example, women can be criminalised and incarcerated for miscarrying or delivering stillborn children.
+In Nigeria, new mothers have been detained for non-payment of hospital bills until they die of infection.
+In the US, babies have died at birth because of the failure of medical practitioners to recognise pregnancy in transgender dads.
+And in countries where abortion is legally restricted or heavily stigmatised, unsafe attempts to terminate unwanted pregnancies routinely lead to disability or death of the mother.

 Many think of abortion as the simple right to opt out of pregnancy.
+But it’s more complicated than that.
 Intimate human experiences such as sex, romantic partnership and pregnancy haven’t always been regulated by religion or law.
 Elective abortion was not uncommon in many Indigenous cultures, where the decision was based on considerations such as timing and desirability of the pregnancy or the health of the carrier.

-Even the Roman Catholic church (a bastion of much contemporary anti-abortion messaging) Prior to this, excepting a three-year ban between 1588 and 1591, the church’s position allowed abortion although it is unclear how they determined sex characteristics at the time.
+Even the Roman Catholic church (a bastion of much contemporary anti-abortion messaging) officially outlawed abortion only in 1869.
+Prior to this, excepting a three-year ban between 1588 and 1591, the church’s position allowed abortion "for male foetuses in the first 40 days of pregnancy and for female foetuses in the first 80-90 days”, although it is unclear how they determined sex characteristics at the time.

 By the 19th century, colonial impositions on gender and sexual relations laid the foundation for the widespread social attitudes and policies that still restrict the bodily autonomy of people who get pregnant today.